Abdulhamid97Mousa/mosaic/docs/1.0_DAY_16/TASK_6/NOTIFICATIONS_AND_INDICATIONS.md

 - [ ] Design confirmation dialog wireframe (copy deck + button order) with UX review.
 - [ ] Draft TelemetryService API changes and evaluate migration impact.
 - [ ] Plan automated UI tests (PySide/Qt fuzzing) for close-tab workflow.

+---

+## Follow-Up Notes

+- Sync with the constants centralization work (Task 7) so severity thresholds pull from a shared telemetry defaults module instead of hard-coded percentages in the tab widgets.
+- Capture UX copy drafts for the close-tab dialog and inline banners in `docs/1.0_DAY_16/TASK_6/COPY_DECK.md` before implementation begins.
+- Confirm telemetry archive/delete API requirements with storage owners and document final contract in the Task 6 folder to unblock Phase 3.